tcpalmer/nina-scheduler/target-management/exposure-plans.md

 If the copied Exposure Plans had an [override exposure ordering](#override-ordering), that order will also be copied - but only if the destination target is in the same NINA Profile as the source target and has no Exposure Plans of its own when the paste is started.

+### Manual Grading
+When delayed grading is enabled it may take some time before grading is triggered automatically.
+In this case, you can manually trigger grading on all pending exposures for all exposure plans.
+Grading happens in the background; you can refresh to see the latest status.

+Note that if you do manually grade, you will be limiting the population of images used and risk grading on an unrepresentative sample of a larger population.

 ### Delete All Exposure Plans

 When the target is _not_ in Edit mode, and you have at least one Exposure Plan, you can delete all exposure plans with a single click.